-The term of any arrangement with a school starting on or after 1 April 1999 to buy services or facilities from the LA shall be limited to a maximum of three years from the inception of the scheme or the date of the agreement, whichever is the later, and periods not exceeding five years for any subsequent agreement relating to the same services.
+The term of any arrangement with a school to buy services or facilities from the LA shall be limited to a maximum of three years from the inception of the scheme or the date of the agreement, whichever is the later, and periods not exceeding five years for any subsequent agreement relating to the same services.
 There is an exception in the case of contracts for the supply of catering services which, on renewal, may be let for a maximum of seven years.
 Schools will be consulted as to the actual length of any new contracts or agreements to be let for services to schools.